jhu-lcsr/orocos_barrett/README.md

 These packages require Orocos and rtt_ros_integration version 2.7 or greater.

+## Theory of Operation

+Since this set of Orocos components uses `libbarrett`, it's designed with the same concepts in mind.
+For example, the `oro_barrett_hw::BarrettHWManager` corresponds to a `libbarrett::ProductManager` and its associated CANBus.
+As such, this manager is used to configure and instantiate different products on that bus, like a WAM or BHand.
+These products then appear as RTT services of the manager.

+Both the hand and the arm must be initialized if they are being brought up for the first time (see below for more detail).
+Once they have been

 ## Building

 Building the rtt\_barrett packages from source is most easily done with a pair